-We plan to evaluate CT1812 in a 540-patient Phase 2 COG0203 clinical trial to investigate the potential for CT1812's use at an earlier stage of AD.
-In addition to cognitive and functional measures, such as CDR-SB, ADAS-Cog and volumetric magnetic resonance imaging, or vMRI, we intend to use a variety of biomarkers to measure target and/or pathway engagement and assess changes in neurodegeneration and disease progression.
-We will be enrolling patients in the second half of 2022.
-This trial has been funded by a grant of approximately \$81.0 million from the NIA.
+We received clearance from the FDA to proceed with our Phase 2 START (COG0203) clinical trial to evaluate CT1812 in up to 540 adult patients, which is designed to investigate the potential for CT1812's use at an earlier stage of AD.
+In addition to cognitive and functional measures, such as CDR-SB (Clinical Dementia Rating Sum of Boxes), ADAS-Cog and volumetric magnetic resonance imaging, or vMRI, we intend to use a variety of biomarkers to measure target and/or pathway engagement and assess changes in neurodegeneration and disease progression.
+This trial has been funded by a grant of approximately \$81 million from the NIA.